|That's me on the left.|

 I also have a great interest in art and was lucky enough to visit the Art Institute of Chicago in 2014.
 What an awesome place!!
 We spent eight hours there (just two hours less than my record-breaking Ikea shopping trip with my sisters.)
 Chicago is an all-around wonderful city.
 There’s so much to see and do there.
 I love you, Chicago!

 Out of all these things, my family has been my greatest joy.
 Sure, there were the terrible twos and threes, and during theteenage years I just wanted to run away.
 But now I feel we’ve hit the “friendship years” and I couldn’t be happier.
 I love being a grandma.
 It’s a precious gift to be able to experience it all over again—the laughter, the hugs and kisses.
 Only this time, I can hand her right back to her mama during the teenage years!
-Having kids and a grandchild makes me appreciate my mother more, too.
+Having kids and grandchildren makes me appreciate my mother more, too.

 Well, now you know more about me than you probably ever needed to know…except the fact that I love reading…which is why you’re at this site.
 So, grab a book and enjoy!